 ‘Sound Machine’ is be included in Ray Antrobus’s debut collection The Perseverance (Penned in the Margins), which the poet describes as “a collection of poems that ranges across histories and continents… a book of loss, contested language (including sign language) and praise.”

-The Geoffrey Dearmer Prize, established in 1998 in memory of The Poetry Society’s oldest member, celebrates its 40th year in 2018.
+The Geoffrey Dearmer Prize was established in 1998 in memory of The Poetry Society’s oldest member.
 It has an enviable record of rewarding poets who have subsequently become leading figures in contemporary poetry and have gone on to publish prize-winning collections.
 Winners include Paul Farley, twice winner of the Forward Prize twice, and winner of the Somerset Maugham Award and the Whitbread Poetry Award; Kim Moore, winner of the Geoffrey Faber Memorial Prize for Poetry 2016; and Kayo Chingonyi, winner of the Dylan Thomas Prize 2018.